 - Infrastructure: Pavilions, treatment rooms, bedrooms.

-- State of Disrepair: Advanced, with dangerous areas.
+- State of disrepair: Advanced, with dangerous areas.

-- Access: Restricted, some areas under surveillance.
+- Access: Restricted, some areas are under surveillance.

-3. The Abandoned Quarry of Belp
+3. The Abandoned Belp Quarry

 Site Features

-- Infrastructure: Caves, tunnels, open spaces.
+- Infrastructure: Cellars, tunnels, open spaces.

-- State of Disrepair: Moderate, with some tunnels being unstable.
+- State of disrepair: Moderate, with some tunnels being unstable.

 - Access: Easy, although some areas should be avoided.